NethServer/ns8-docs/nethvoice.rst

 * General permission enables or disables access to all the functionalities of the section and general notification settings.
 * ``DND``: Enables the configuration of Do Not Disturb.
-* ``Call Forwarding``: Enables the configuration of call forwarding (diversion).
+* ``Call Forwarding``: Enables the configuration of call forwarding.
-* ``Recording``: Enables recording of own conversations.
-It is also possible to view/listen/delete own recordings.
+* ``Recording``: Enables the recording of own conversations.
+It is also possible to view, listen to, and delete own recordings.
-* ``Parkings``: Enables the display of the status of parkings and the ability to pick up parked calls.
+* ``Parkings``: Enables the display of the status of parking spaces and the ability to pick up parked calls.
 * ``Listening``: Enables listening to calls of other users.
-* ``Intrusion``: Enables intrusion into another user's call (listening to both caller and called, conversation only with the user).
+* ``Intrusion``: Enables intrusion into another user's call (listening to both the caller and called, conversation only with the user).
 * ``Pickup``: Enables call pickup for calls to other users.
-* ``Privacy``: Enables the masking of the last 3 digits (modifiable from the command line) of the called and/or calling number of other users in NethVoice CTI.
+* ``Privacy``: Enables the masking of the last three digits (modifiable from the command line) of the called and/or calling number of other users in NethVoice CTI.
 * ``Physical Phone Buttons``: Enables the configuration of physical phone buttons by the user in NethVoice CTI.
   These correspond to the Line Keys shown on the :ref:`wizard-devices` pages.